 Here you set up the email template that you would like used for your invoices.
 Utilizing Crelate's mail merging feature, you can add a number of fields to pull data into these emails that will be customized depending on the customer you are sending them to.
 There are a number of built in fields for you to choose from regarding invoicing.
 Include items such as balance, discounts, Invoice date, etc.

-In order to set up an email address to send invoices from, select the Setup Sender Addresses to navigate to the Email campaign settings area.
+In order to set up a default email address to send invoices from, select the Setup Sender Addresses to navigate to the Email campaign settings area.
 This will allow you to add an email address and choose that you want it to be available to send invoices from.
-Use the same process you used to set up email campaigns.
+Use the same process you used to set up Email Campaigns.
+Sender Addresses use the email addresses that you have set up for Email Campaigns.
+In order to send invoices out of Crelate, Email Campaigns will need to be set up.

 With your invoices now ready to go, take a quick look at Billables.
 You'll ultimately be claiming billables on your invoices so they are an important next step to review.
 Also, check out our full Master Guide that services as a one-stop-shop for all things Crelate Deliver!